- The Most Important Thing: From the Canon for Congregational Development and Mission

 November 11, 2017 ~ Lay Empowerment Day

 This event is intentionally scheduled to provide the laity with the information and materials that will be presented to all clergy at the Annual Clergy Conference (November 13-15) The Leader’s Heart featuring The Rev. Jay Sidebotham, Episcopal priest, cartoonist, and Director of RenewalWorks

+What does it mean to be a spiritual leader in the community?
+How are Vestries and other groups spiritual communities?
 How can we build a culture of discipleship in the Diocese of New Jersey?

 Saturday, November 11, 2017 9:00 am – 3:00 pm Trinity Cathedral, Trenton There is NO CHARGE to attend but registration is REQUIRED.
 Box lunches are available for pre-purchase during the on line registration process

 January 6, 2018 ~ Joining Jesus on His MissionGreg Finke, author of Joining Jesus on His Mission and Joining Jesus: Show Me How, will alter the way you see your life as a follower of Jesus and take you beyond living your life for Jesus and to living life with Jesus.
 Simple, powerful and applicable insights show you how to be on mission and recognize where Jesus is already at work in your neighborhoods, workplaces, and schools.
 You will feel both relief and hope.
 Saturday, January 6, 2018 9:00 am – 4:00 pm Holy Trinity, South River

 The Department of Congregational Development and Mission of the Episcopal Diocese of New Jersey: helps congregations change the way they think about growth and grow in new and healthy ways. top